-Follow this road to the next stop sign, which is adjacent to Riley's Event Center.
+Follow this road to the next stop sign, which is adjacent to Riley's Community Center.
 The grounds around the event center were used as a golf course during the 1940s through the 1960s.
-Riley's is open to the public and meals may be purchased there.

-At the stop sign, turn left on to Seitz Drive and follow this road back to Huebner Road.
+At the stop sign, turn left on to Seitz.12 Drive and follow this road back to Huebner Road.
 Turn right on Huebner.
 Your next stop is Wyman Park and Locomotive #6072.

-&lt;sup>10 Named for Brigadier General Edward S. Godfrey (1843-1932).
+11 Named for Brigadier General Edward S. Godfrey (1843-1932).
 He served as Commandant of the Cavalry and Light Artillery School in the first decade of the 20th century.

-&lt;sup>11 Named for Brigadier General Andy Seitz (1908-1986), a native Kansan who entered the Army in 1930.
+12 Named for Brigadier General Andy Seitz (1908-1986), a native Kansan who entered the Army in 1930.
 In the late 1950s he commanded the 1st Infantry Division Artillery commander and also served as post commander in the late 1960s.
 General Seitz was a great booster of the 1st Infantry Division and Fort Riley.

-7. Wyman Park and Locomotive #6072 (Huebner Road and Dickman Avenue)
+7. Wyman Park13 and Locomotive #6072 (Huebner Road and Dickman14 Avenue)